cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/guides/enterprise_modeling_guide/dbt_project_modeling_guide.md

   - name:
     description:
 ```
-There is no set of standard tests recommended for reverse etl models.
-Suggested tests are tests related to data integrity/formatting required by the reverse etl tool Census and the destination system.
+There is no set of standard tests recommended for reverse ETL models.
+Suggested tests are tests related to data integrity/formatting required by the reverse ETL tool Census and the destination system.

 The model descriptions should detail the business requirements that the model is meeting for the specific destination system.